Tri-Counties Genealogy & History by Joyce M. Tice

 SMITH SRGP 03183 Removed to Gray Valley Cemetery Obituary page

-SMITH “Uncle John” Smith, as he was called, passed away Saturday afternoon.
+SMITH “Uncle John” Smith, as he was called, died Saturday afternoon.
 He was 89 years old and respected.
 He leaves an aged widow, a son and daughter.

 SMITH SMITH FAMILY REUNION - A reunion of the descendants of Joshua Smith at the home of Mr. and Mrs. Orson Williams, near Elk Run, last week, was notable for the large attendance and the unqualifiedly good time which all had.
 Besides the always-pleasurable renewal of kindred ties, there was music, a history or record of the family by Miss Jesse Borden, of this boro, a recitation or two by Mr. Bert Richmond, and a splendid address by the Rev. Mr. Shugg.
 All left feeling that it is good to be related to that branch of the numerous Smith clan.